 Vincent was also on the Board of Directors of the Columbus Hospital in New Jersey.
 His family valued and continued his philanthropy and after his death in January 1973, his widow Rose established the Vincent Salierno Scholarship Fund with the American Optometric Foundation to provide scholarships to students in the field of optometry.
-Over the past thirty years over one hundred scholarships have been awarded.
+Over the past thirty years more than one hundred scholarships have been awarded.

 A first year student pursuing a Doctorate of Optometry degree is nominated by his/her institution for this scholarship.
 Second, third, and fourth year students of optometry enrolled in a full-time course of study are also eligible, but they must have a 3.0 (“B”) average for all course work taken thus far in optometry school.
 The Vincent Salierno Scholarship is eligible for automatic renewal provided that the recipient maintains a 3.0 cumulative grade point average and is enrolled in a full-time course of study leading to a Doctorate of Optometry degree.
 Continued eligibility shall be determined annually.

 Application and Review Procedures

 *Deadline for application is September 15, 2017.

 The AOF informs the schools designated for the current year's program that it may seek candidates and provides the application.
 Only one student will be chosen by the appropriate scholarship and awards committee of the selected school(s), using their own judgment based on the criteria stated in this paragraph:

 The Vincent Salierno Scholarship is intended for a student who has extraordinary financial needs and would otherwise be hard pressed, if not incapable, of meeting the financial requirements of attending optometry school.
 Therefore, financial need is the primary criteria for selection.
 In making the selection of a recipient, the awarding school may not use any criteria other than financial need as the primary reason for selection.
 Secondary considerations can include academic progress and/or career potential.